jurgjn/batch-infer/README.md

   Output a SLURM run script for AlphaFold2: ./Ubiquitin.sbatch
 ```

-Then submit the resulting script as :
+Then submit the resulting script from the working directory as :
 ```commandline
 sbatch Ubiquitin.sbatch
 ```

 ### AlphaFold 2.3.2 : setup_run_script_container folder